JSpeedie/G2ME-legacy/README.md

 use player tags for storing player data and rather use a player's first name and last name since they are less prone to change.
-This app attempts to convert player ids to their names, as set on their smash.gg profile, but not all users will have theirs set, or set correctly, so use with caution.
+This app attempts to convert player ids to their names, as set on their smash.gg profile, but not all users will have theirs set (or set correctly), so use with caution.
 If this app could not get a participant's first name and last name, it will instead output their tag.